barnardos/ruby_design_system/README.md

 # Barnardos::RubyDesignSystem

-Tools for appling Barnardo's Design System to Ruby projects.
+Tools for applying Barnardo's Design System to Ruby projects.

 The tools include helper methods and modification to simple form to make it Design System compliant.